ccxt/ccxt/wiki/Manual.md

     'secret': 'YOUR_SECRET',
     'enableRateLimit': true,
     'options': {
-        'createMarketBuyRequiresPrice': false, // switch off
+        'createMarketBuyOrderRequiresPrice': false, // switch off
     },
 })

-// or, to switch it off later, after the exchange instantiation, you can do exchange.options['createMarketBuyRequiresPrice'] = false
+// or, to switch it off later, after the exchange instantiation, you can do exchange.options['createMarketBuyOrderRequiresPrice'] = false

 ;(async () => {

-    // when `createMarketBuyRequiresPrice` is true, we can pass the price
+    // when `createMarketBuyOrderRequiresPrice` is true, we can pass the price
     // so that the total cost of the order would be calculated inside the library
     // by multiplying the amount over price (amount * price)